This is my favourite time of year, when inspiration is fresh, and the curriculum choices are abundant.

 Grace for the Moment: 365 Devotions for Kids

 I love this devotional for children.
-The devotions are easy to read but also provide inspiration for life application.
+The devotions are easy to read but also inspire life application.

 This children’s theology book is AMAZING!
-As an adult even I’m learning from it!
-The pictures are beautiful and the content is rich.
-I highly recommend this book for your homeschool students.
+Even as an adult, I’m learning from it!
+The pictures are beautiful, and the content is rich.
+I highly recommend this book for your

 Health

-Health is another curriculum that I piece together with various library books and DVDs.
-This year we’re focusing on self-esteem, bullying, goal setting, and disaster preparedness.
+Health is another curriculum that I assemble using various library books and DVDs.
+This year, we’re focusing on self-esteem, bullying, goal setting, and disaster preparedness.

 Art

-I’m really excited about our chalk pastel curriculum which we’re doing through You ARE an Artist!
+I’m really excited about our chalk pastel curriculum, which we’re doing through You ARE an Artist!
 My girls LOVE Nana’s video tutorials.
-The videos are short and super easy to follow.
-The results are stunning!
+The videos are short and super easy to follow, and the results are stunning!

 Music